CSI-Research-Community/Practical-AI-Hub/README.md

 # Practical AI Hub

 ## Tips, Tricks and Hacks for your AI Research, and R&D Projects
 <br>

+## Literature Survey

+### Experimentation with Code

+- [Papers with code] is probably the best resource on the internet for finding the SOTA papers that have code available with them
+- You might also want to check out the [associated github repositories]
+- Arxiv also has a [code tab] where you can found the source code used in the experiments of the corresponding if the author has made it public
+- This is the one I've used the least but might just help you so check out [catalyzeX]

 ## Free/Cheap GPU Environments